joonarafael/unsecure-software/docs/installation_manual.md

 **SOME POSSIBLE ERRORS** you might encounter are:

 - _Address already in use_: **There is already a process running on your machine that occupies port number 5432**.
 One option is to just kill the other occupying process.
 However, an easier solution would be to replace the current port configuration from `5432:5432` to **just** `5432`.
 This way Postgres database will be automatically initialized to a free port on your machine.
 You may check the designated port number with `docker ps -a`.
-Doing this, however, means that the environment variable for the `DATABASE_URL` (within the file called `.env` at project root) (**OR** the `docker run` command argument) has to be changed accordingly.
+Doing this, however, means that the environment variable for the `DATABASE_URL` (within the file called `.env` at project root) (**OR** the `docker run` command argument below) has to be changed accordingly.
 Change the port number within the `DATABASE_URL` environment variable.
 It is set as `5432` as default.

 - _Container name already in use_: **There already exists a Docker container with the same exact name on your local machine**.
 Either remove it (if it's redundant) or give a differing name for the new container.
 The name in question is the argument after `--name` flag the within the command provided above.
 It's `postgres-container` as default.

 ### Some Useful Docker Tips

-Check all running Docker containers with `docker ps -a` and all images with `docker images`.
+- Check all running Docker containers with `docker ps -a` and all images with `docker images`.

-Any container can be stopped with `docker stop {container}` and deleted with `docker rm {container}`.
+- Any container can be stopped with `docker stop {container}` and deleted with `docker rm {container}`.

-Any image can be deleted wih `docker rmi {image:version}`.
+- Any image can be deleted wih `docker rmi {image:version}`.

-Any Docker network can be deleted with `docker network rm {network}`.
+- Any Docker network can be deleted with `docker network rm {network}`.

-### Create The Docker Image For The Server
+### Create The Docker Image For The App

-Create the Docker image for the server out of the source code within this repository by executing
+Create the Docker image for the app out of the source code within this repository by executing

 ```
 docker build -f Dockerfile.dev -t unsecureapp .